-Secondly, travel insurance can provide cover should you need to cancel your place on a flight.
-This may be due to:
+Your travel insurance could well cover you if you need to cancel your seat on a flight due to unexpected events like these:

-- You being required to attend a court of law as a witness or on jury service
+- If you have to attend a court of law as a witness or on jury service.

-- You being made redundant from your job
+- If you are made redundant from your job.

-- You or your travelling companion is a member of the armed forces, police, fire, nursing, or ambulance services or a Government employee and you or they have their authorised leave cancelled meaning you are unable to travel.
+- If you or your travelling companion is a member of the armed forces, police, fire, nursing, or ambulance services or a Government employee who can no longer travel because authorised leave has been cancelled.

 - The police requesting you to remain at home or return from your holiday because of damage to your home caused by fire, explosion, flood, theft.